sirchuck/site_works/README.md

         This is the windows version of the linux debug_server app, colors probably will not work. php_threader
         This is a linux only app, you need to leave it in your site_works root folder so the framework can find it.
+        - Parameters
+            File: This is the filename of the file in your thread_scripts folder you want to run.
+We add the path and .php for you.
+            Seconds before starting the script: Integer number of seconds to wait before starting your thread.
+            Variables: Send an array of key => value pairs to retrieve in your thread script.
         - Why
             Say you want to let a user visit your page, but you want to do some behind the scenes work without making them wait.
             Now you can run a script like the following to run a background script, starting 20 seconds from now, with an array of variables.